 - Add the remaining ingredients, except the oil, and pulse until smooth.
 Use a spatula to scrape down the sides.

-- Pour the dressing into a mason jar, screw on the lid tightly, and refrigerate for up to 5 days.
+- Pour the creamy dressing into a mason jar, screw on the lid tightly, and refrigerate for up to 5 days.

 - Don't substitute fresh cilantro for dried.
 The taste will change drastically because the fresh cilantro adds a bright flavor.